 Toledo woman sentenced to prison for fatally shooting man who burglarized her home

 Aug.
-16—Family members of Milton Roberts asked a Lucas County Common Pleas Court judge for the maximum prison term Monday for a Toledo woman who shot the man multiple times as he allegedly burglarized her home.
+17—Family members of Milton Roberts asked a Lucas County Common Pleas Court judge for the maximum prison term Monday for a Toledo woman who shot the man multiple times after he allegedly burglarized her home.

-Robert's older sister, Lorena Roberts, asked Judge Ian English on Monday to sentence Laniesha Walls, 25, to a maximum term of 17 years in prison for involuntary manslaughter for fatally shooting the man multiple times at her apartment in the 1400 block of Norwood Avenue on June 22, 2020.
+Roberts' older sister, Lorena Roberts, asked Judge Ian English to sentence Laniesha Walls, 25, to 17 years in prison for involuntary manslaughter for fatally shooting the man at her apartment in the 1400 block of Norwood Avenue on June 22, 2020.

 Roberts later died of multiple gunshot wounds, according to the Lucas County Coroner's Office.